apostrophecms/apostrophe-documentation/reference/apostrophe-pages/index.md

 Set the manager object for "apostrophe-page", the general case in which we're interested in all "regular pages" in the tree.
 Useful when you want to build navigation using schema joins
+### afterInit(*callback*)
+Wait until the last possible moment to add the wildcard route for serving pages, so that other routes are not blocked
 ## Nunjucks template helpers
 ### menu(*options*)